-This video on Youtube should help fill in the gaps and this will help fill in any gaps from the video.
+This video should help fill in the gaps and this will help fill in any gaps from the video.
 I find that these blog posts coupled with the video should provide a lot of information on how I do procedures DIY at home.
 PLEASE BE ADVISED…….
 I’m not trained, licensed or a professional in any procedure I share unless otherwise stated.
 Natural Kaos is my personal skincare journey that I share online.
 Nothing I say or write should be taken as medical advice.
 I’m not offering advice, I’m simply sharing what I do.
 Please do your own research and make the best decisions for yourself and your skin type.
 Further, most links in this post are affiliate links.
 Meaning I am compensated when you choose to purchase an item I’m using.

 ITEMS YOU WILL NEED

 I made a Plasma Fibroblast Subcategory on Amazon so you can easily see everything in 1 location, I will also list them out below and why and when I use them.
 The Plamon Plasma Pen and Professional Numbing Cream are not found on Amazon.